genekogan/LoggerOld/README.md

 	python /path/to/Logger/log.py "this is the text i want to log"

 Optionally, the timestamp can be overridden if say the entry is being made later than the time of the event being logged.
+Must be in format MM/DD/YYYY HH:MM (or just HH:MM if date stays same) in 24-hour time.

 	python log.py "this event will have a different timestamp %(8/14/2012 19:22)"